Open-Attestation/documentation-website/docs/advanced/custom-renderer.md

 ---
-id: document-template
+id: custom-renderer
-title: Deploying Document Renderer
+title: Creating Document Renderer
-sidebar_label: Deploying Document Renderer
+sidebar_label: Creating Document Renderer
 ---

 OA documents are both readable by machines as well as by humans.
 Every OA document file is stored in a `.json` format, allowing any application to process the content within.
 To present the data file in a human-readable format, a renderer needs to be written.